tamu-edu/bc_cryosparc_standalone/README.md

    1. Update the http_proxy variable if your compute nodes do not have internet access.
    2. Update the singularity_image= value to the path of the singulairty image.sif file
    3. Update the user_cryosparc_directory variable if your cluster does not use $SCRATCH
-   4. the $TMPDIR is used on the compute node to write the .lock files where are automatically removed when the $TMPDIR is deleted after a job ends
+   4. the $TMPDIR is used on the compute node to write the .lock files which are automatically removed when the $TMPDIR is deleted after a job ends
    5. configure the ssdquota and quotamax variables
 2. In the INSTALL/build_cryosparc4ood.sh script
    1. update nvidia/cuda base image version as needed from https://hub.docker.com/r/nvidia/cuda